IBM/model-evaluation-workbench/README.md

 ##### Manual deploy to the local machine

-- Launch Eclipse tool, under server tab add new Liberty Server.
+- Launch Eclipse tool, under server tab add new Liberty Server and open the cloned reposirtory.
 ![](Images/Local_NewLibertyServer.png)

 - Add config parameters to the server.env file within eclipse.
 Add 2 set of Credentails related to the Cognitive services which you want to evaluate.